anshulsamar/anshulsamar.github.io/_texts/indianguidetolove.md

 ---
 <p style="text-align: center;">
-<i> Fictional account from perspective of Indian American character in
+<i> This piece was written for a writing exercise from perspective of a 28 yr old Indian
-his 20s </i>
+American character, Rajat Mehta </i>
 </p>